 If you haven’t noticed, all the above control accounts are balance sheet related.
 Income statement related control accounts are rare to nonexistent except in unique industries.
 The reason for this is that in general there is no need to accumulate values for respective individuals, vendors, employees, etc. on the income statement.

 Often business owners confuse control accounts with summation accounts.
 There is a difference.
 Control accounts sum up the values related to different functions of the business.
 Summation accounts are similar but they don’t organize the respective subaccounts by name or function but organize data based on some GAAP related principle.
 For example, Fixed Assets sum up the different types of fixed assets; you may have real estate in one subaccount, equipment in another, office technology in another and so on.
 It is irrelevant who made the items or where they were bought; the key is the type of equipment.

 One last term for you to understand related to Control Accounts.
 This is a Subsidiary Account.
 These are the actual names or unique identifiers associated with the different functions of the business operation.
 In receivables, the typical subsidiary account is the customer’s name, in payables it is the vendor’s name; with common stock, it is the shareholder’s name.

-Finally I would like to explain about the accounting software out there.
+Finally, it is important to explain about the accounting software out there.
 The two most commonly used small business software are QuickBooks and Sage.
 Both have this system built into Accounts Receivable and Payables accounts; i.e. they act as control accounts automatically.
-If the user desires to have an account as a control account, both softwares allow the user to trigger the account as a control account when creating the account; you merely click a trigger in the setup process.
+If the user desires to have an account as a control account, both softwares allow the user to trigger the account as a control account when creating the account; you merely click an indicator in the setup process.

 Oh yeah, one last item.
 If you look at your Trial Balance, many TB reports indicate if the particular account is a control account.
-So be on the lookout for this the next time your look at your TB.
+Be on the lookout for this the next time your look at your TB.
 Act on Knowledge.